 How to Relieve Tooth Pain & Gum Pain

-If you are wondering how to relieve tooth pain, the first and most obvious answer is to make an appointment with your dentist so that the issue can be diagnosed and treated.
+If you are wondering what you can do to relieve your tooth pain, the first and most obvious answer is to make an appointment with your dentist so that the issue can be diagnosed and treated.

 In the meantime, there are a few home remedies for tooth pain you can try.
-Apply an ice pack or taking an over-the-counter pain medication to reduce pain and inflammation.
-In some cases, a saltwater rinse can also help soothe and relieve tooth pain.
+Apply an ice pack to the painful area or try taking an over-the-counter pain medication to reduce pain and inflammation.
+Many people find that a saltwater rinse can also help soothe and relieve tooth pain.